 SAA describes the proportion of the broader investment classes (stocks, bonds and shorter-term reserves) that comprise a diversified portfolio.
-SAA has been proven to be the most critical facet in determining any partfelie's guesses or failure to most i determining any portfolio's success or failure to meet its goals for returns over its targeted timeframe.
+SAA has been proven to be the most critical facet in determining any portfolio's success or failure to most determining any portfolio's success or failure to meet its goals for returns over its targeted timeframe.
 Bottom line, get your SAA correct and you're about 88% assured of meeting your investing goals.